If You Have Joint Custody Who Pays Child Support?

 Child Holding Hands With Parents walking down the street

-For help understanding how child custody impacts support payments, contact Shapiro Family Law at 303-695-0200 today.
+For detailed information about how child custody arrangements impact your support payments, reach out to Shapiro Family Law at 303-695-0200.

-Why Do I Need to Pay Child Support If I Have Shared Physical Custody of My Children?
+Why Do I Need to Pay Child Support If I Have Shared Custody of My Children?

-Colorado’s child support guidelines provide that even parents who keep their children for more than 92 overnights each year must contribute to their children’s expenses, in addition to paying basic child support.
+Colorado’s child support guidelines mandate that even parents who have their children for more than 92 overnights per year, which puts them on Child Support Worksheet B, must contribute to their child’s expenses beyond just the basic child support.

-Additionally, the Court can order child support payments in cases of shared physical custody.
+Furthermore, because support is based on income and overnights, the Court can order child support payments even in situations of shared physical custody.

-Child Support is based on combined joint income, therefore support depends on each parent’s earnings and the number of overnights they share with the children.
+Child Support calculation hinges on the joint income of both parents; thus, the support amount depends on each parent’s earnings and the number of overnights they have with the children.

 How Is Child Support Calculated in Joint Custody Cases?